 - The student must immediately consult a recognized medical authority and obtain a medical note.

 - The student must submit the medical note, the next day or as soon as possible, to their Student Affairs Office, or to Service Point for students in the faculties of Arts and Science.

-- Students in the faculties of Agriculture and Environmental Studies, Arts (including Social Work), Education, Religious Studies and Science, or in the School of Continuing Studies, Nursing, or Physical & Occupational Therapy must also apply through Minerva to request a deferred exam.
+- Students in the faculties of Agricultural and Environmental Sciences, Arts (including Social Work), Education, Religious Studies, and Science, or in the School of Continuing Studies, Nursing, or Physical & Occupational Therapy must also apply through Minerva to request a deferred exam.

 - If a student falls ill and discontinues the examination during the first hour, depending on the severity of the illness, the student will be supervised until the first hour has elapsed or an invigilator will be assigned to escort the student to McGill Health Services or the nearest clinic that is open.